Scientific racism: Enlightenment thinkers

 During the Age of Enlightenment (an era from the 1650s to the 1780s), concepts of monogenism and polygenism became popular, though they would only be systematized epistemologically during the 19th century.
 Monogenism contends that all races have a single origin, while polygenism is the idea that each race has a separate origin.
 Until the 18th century, the words "race" and "species" were interchangeable.

 François Bernier

 François Bernier (1620–1688) was a French physician and traveller.
-In 1684, he published a brief essay dividing humanity into what he called “races,” distinguishing individuals, and particularly women, by skin color and a few other physical traits.
-The article was published anonymously in the Journal des Savants, the earliest academic journal published in Europe, and titled “New Division of the Earth by the Different Species or 'Races' of Man that Inhabit It.”
+In 1684, he published a brief essay dividing humanity into what he called "races", distinguishing individuals, particularly women, by skin color and a few other physical traits.
+The article was published anonymously in the Journal des Savants, the earliest academic journal published in Europe, and titled "New Division of the Earth by the Different Species or 'Races' of Man that Inhabit It".